gregory-nelson/Cornell-Shimtah/documents/design-journey.md

 ## Interactivity Plan (Milestone 2)
 > Write your interactivity pseudocode here.

-when DOM is loaded:
-  if user is on photo gallery page:
-    if mouse hovers over picture n:
+  Photo gallery Pseudocode:
+  If the user clicks on a picture
-      remove hidden element of display window
+    Remove the hidden element of a larger version of that picture Remove the hidden element for a background display window Display the 'x' close button
-      show original picture n on a display window else if mouse does not hover over any picture n: do not show the display window
-  else:
-    do not show the display window
+    When the user clicks the 'x'
+        Add the hidden element to the background display window Add the hidden element to the larger version of the picture

+  Form Pseudocode:
+  When the user submits:
+    If the name isn't valid
+      Display the name error message
+    If the email isn't valid
+      Display the email error message
+    If the year was left empty
+      Display the year error message
+    If no errors were displayed
+      Submit the form
 ## Additional Comments (Milestone 2)
 > If you feel like you haven't fully explained your design choices, or if you want to explain some other functions in your site (such as special design decisions that might not meet the Project 4 requirements), you can use this space to justify your design choices or ask other questions about the project and process.